ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/channel_edit_preferences.rst

 Member Groups (such as the SuperAdmin Group by default) can be set to bypass comment moderation and have their comments posted immediately.
-That option is access under Admin > Member Groups.
+That option can be set at :menuselection:`Admin --> Member Groups`.

 Maximum number of characters allowed in comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~